samuelcampione/finetuning_distilbert_for_personality_classification/README.md

-# Finetuning DistilBERT for Personality Classification of Social Media Text
+# Fine-Tuning DistilBERT for Personality Classification of Social Media Text
 My goal was to expand the prediction of personality traits like Openness by applying natural language processing to real-world text data, moving beyond traditional survey methods.

 ### **Model**: